 The candidate and students must be visible and conversations must be clearly audible in Video Clips 1, 3, and 4.
 For Video Clip 2, students must be seen and heard while using educational technology to learn or demonstrate content.
-It is optional for the candidate to be seen in Video Clip 2 because the focus is on students using educational technology to learn content.
-Instructional support personnel must be seen in at least one of the 4 video clips.
+It is optional for the candidate to be seen in Clip 2 because the focus is on students using educational technology to learn content.